sknrao/vsperf-docker/docs/test.rst

 Run
 ******************
-Run the container's service with **docker-compose up deployinter** command.
+Run the container's service with **docker-compose up deploy** command.

 Once the server is running user have to run testcontrol interactive container and then user can run the vsperf client.